Co-op Guidelines & Policies

 -

-The Director of REACH reserves the right to terminate membership of any member when requirements have not been met and/or guidelines are violated.
+The REACH Board of Directors reserves the right to remove any participant in REACH when requirements have not been met and/or guidelines are violated.

 Attendance